 - Well-laid out mountain separating different levels of skiers.

-- The compact, pedestrian-friendly Center Village.
+- The compact, pedestrian-friendly Center Village with lots of facilities.

 - Almost all the accommodation is within walking distance of a lift.